All Episodes

 He doesn't need to worry about those.

-Uh so this isn't this isn't just a regular midterm election here.
+So this isn't just a regular midterm election here.

-It's not just a chance to send a uh strong message, it's a chance to prevent what was done in with health care with being done on cap and trade uh and all kinds of other areas uh of American endeavor.
+It's a chance to prevent what was done with healthcare with being done on cap and trade and all kinds of other areas of American endeavor.

-Uh because this guy is serious.
+Because this guy is serious.

-He means business, and a lot of the times we elect guys who don't mean business and who don't mean it.
+And a lot of the times we elect guys who don't mean business and who don't mean it.

-And uh a lot of the things they say are not uh you're not always going to agree with 100% of.
+It's a very broad movement and a lot of the things they say are not, you're not always going to agree with 100% of.

-But what I think is admirable is that having been demonized quite despicably, uh, by uh not just the administration, but by this uh ghastly grotesque, failing American media, which is actually a model uh uh uh for for what happens uh when dynamic uh when a dynamic industry atrophies,
+But what I think is admirable is that having been demonized quite despicably by not just the administration, but by this ghastly, grotesque, failing American media, which is actually a model for what happens when a dynamic industry atrophies, this dying American state-run media, the war it's waged on the Tea Party movement.

-this dying American state-run media, uh the war it's waged on the Tea Party movement, and unlike some squishy Republican congressmen and senators we all name, these guys haven't taken it, they've pushed back.
+And unlike some squishy Republican congressmen and senators we all name, these guys haven't taken it.

-These are American citizens who have as much right to express an opinion on the direction of the nations uh of the nation as President Obama or Vice President Biden or President Clinton.
+These are American citizens who have as much right to express an opinion on the direction of the nations of the nation as President Obama or Vice President Biden or President Clinton.

 These guys are not our rulers.

-President Obama is not George the Third.
+President Obama is not George III.

-You can express your opinion on what the King is doing.
+You can express your opinion on what the king is doing.

-There's a name for states where the regimes are beyond criticism.
+This idea that somehow the Obama administration must be beyond criticism, there's a name for states where the regimes are beyond criticism.

-They're called one party states, and America isn't a one-party state.
+They're called one-party states, and America isn't a one-party state.

-Uh and that's why it's important not just to uh wait and go to the polling booth in November, but to actually be part of the debate now, be go to the meetings now, uh go to the rallies now and make sure your voice is heard.
+And that's why it's important not just to wait and go to the polling booth in November, but to actually be part of the debate now.

-1-800-282-2882, Mark Stein in for rush on Open Line Friday.
+Mark Stein in for rush on Open Line Friday.

 Mark Stein in for Rush on the EIB network.

-1-800-282-2882 uh open line Friday, and uh that means that you can talk about whatever it is you want to talk about.
+And that means that you can talk about whatever it is you want to talk about.

-He's uh taking the day off uh on the radio, but he is in print, uh and he did a piece about uh liberals and the violence card.
+He's taking the day off on the radio, but he is in print.

-She was hugely popular, she uh renewed the McCain campaign.
+She renewed the McCain campaign.

 They went to town on her and they turned her into a divisive, controversial figure.

-We can live with that.
+We're going to live with that.

 They don't want to really be mixed up with anything controversial.

-That is why they always want to play the race card, that is why Frank Rich, who's a slightly more evolved form of Democrat in the New York Times likes to play the gay card, he thinks we're all upset about health care because we're uncomfortable with Barney Frank's sex sexuality.
+That is why Frank Rich, who's a slightly more evolved form of Democrat in the New York Times, likes to play the gay card.

-Uh they they play the race card, they play the gay card, now they're playing the terrorist card, now they're playing the terrorist card.
+They play the race card, they play the gay card, now they're playing the terrorist card, now they're playing the terrorist card.

-Uh if you were a real terrorist, they'd leave you alone on this.
+If you were a real terrorist, they'd leave you alone on this.

 But it's the fact that you're not.

-It's the fact that you're making a very well-behaved civilized argument about the size of government and about the effectiveness of government.
+It's the fact that you're making a very well-behaved, civilized argument about the size of government and about the effectiveness of government.

-Uh it's not government is the opposite of um uh uh of private enterprise.
+Government is the opposite of private enterprise.

-Uh Coca-Cola can impose economies of scale.
+Coca-Cola can impose economies of scale.

-Uh Walmart can uh uh can impose economies of scale.
+Walmart can impose economies of scale.

 With government, there are no economies of scale.

-When you have a federal tree oversight regime uh that is uh that is provided for in the cap and trade bill.
+When you have a federal tree oversight regime that is provided for in the cap and trade bill, when you have a federal lighting fixtures supervision regime, government, there's no economies of scale when government does that.

-So now we've m Medicarized the entire system.
+So now we've Medicareized the entire system.

 Where do you think costs are going to go?

-This was now remember, this was supposed to save money.
+Now remember, this was supposed to save money.

 We can't leave it to you to make your own health care arrangements because it's costing too much money.